-Students whose score falls below 70% at any point after completing the midterm (MBA) or Data and Decisions exam (EMBA) are placed on academic probation.
+Students whose score falls below 70% at any point after completing the Data and Decisions exam are placed on academic probation.

 While on probation, a student must:

 - Achieve at least a 70% score in each subsequent exam; and - Be continuously enrolled or on an approved leave of absence.